Chathurcs/atlastech-cs/README.md

 # atlastech-cs
-this is my first repo
+This is my first repo
+This is my second update.
+Testing Git Pull.